The Stefan problem and free targets of optimal Brownian martingale transport: Introduction

 While $(St_2)$ is known to generate stable and regularizing solutions (\cite{AL83, ACS96, CK09}), solutions of $(St_1)$ are shown to develop discontinuity and non-uniqueness in finite time, even in one space dimension and with smooth initial data (\cite{She70, CK12}).
 For higher dimensions, the global existence of weak solutions for $(St_1)$ has stayed largely open.

 It is natural to consider these problems as generated by a particle system, which diffuses but stops its motion when it hits the interface between water and ice.
-In one space dimension, there has been several works which construct solutions of $(St_1)$ as a continuum limit of such particle systems, including \cite{CS96, CK08, LM15, DIRT15, DNS19}.
+In one space dimension there has been several works which construct solutions of $(St_1)$ as a continuum limit of such particle systems, including \cite{CS96, CK08, LM15, DIRT15, DNS19}.
 In higher dimensions the global-time existence of solutions for $(St_1)$ has remained open, due to the difficulty of obtaining a stable deterministic limit \cite{NSZ21}.
-Such an existence theorem is what we establish in this paper.
+Such global-time existence, as well as a "weak-strong'' uniqueness" theorem is what we establish in this paper.
 Similar to aforementioned works, we also consider solutions based on Brownian particles with hitting times, but with optimization.
 Indeed a novelty of our approach lies in the optimization structure given by Problem \eqref{eqn:problem-upper}, for the choice of stopping time $\tau^*$ and the final target distribution $\nu^*$.
-The optimality gives a certain `regularizing effect' to the solution of Problem~\eqref{eqn:problem-upper}, and it generates a stable and physically meaningful solutions of both $(St_1)$ and $(St_2)$.
-The method and results are valid for general dimensions.
-In particular, for $(St_1)$ we obtain the following results: \begin{itemize} \item[(a)](Theorem~\ref{Stefan:I} and Corollary~\ref{vanishing}) For $\mu$ uniformly larger than $1$ in its support, there exists a unique weak solution of $(St_1)$ that vanishes in finite time.
+The monotonicity types \eqref{eqn:monotone-assumption} of the cost, (I), (II), correspond to $(St_1)$, $(St_2)$, respectively.
+The optimality gives a certain `stability'' to $(St1)$ when its initial domain is given by the solution of Problem~\eqref{eqn:problem-upper}.
+Roughly speaking, we will show the following: